Tomboxhall/history-of-edinburgh/README.md

 The core purposes of the website:
 - to provide specific historical information regarding edinburgh through several ages of time.
 - to provide information on places of interest in edinburgh.
-- to provide enough information that will make tousits wants to come and visit edinburgh.
+- to provide enough information that will make tourists wants to come and visit edinburgh.

 The website has been built using HTML and CSS, and is the final submission for the project#1 section of the Code Institute's Full Stack Developer course.